 You will participate in a range of teacher directed learning activities including lectures, tutorials and laboratory classes which will comprise 60 hours.
 You are also expected to undertake an equivalent 60 hours of independent learning.
 Both the tutorial and problem based learning classes provide the opportunity for peer to peer support and collaboration.

 Virtual Environment for Radiotherapy Training (VERT) simulation, attendance at a work-integrated learning (WIL) clinical placement and self-directed study.
 Learning relevant to CLO 7 will occur during the 5 week clinical placement.

-This course is supported by the Blackboard Learning Management System (LMS), where the teaching schedule, lecture resources and other relevant material to encourage self directed learning, will be available.
+This course is supported by RMIT's online Learning Management System (LMS), where the teaching schedule, lecture resources and other relevant material to encourage self directed learning, will be available.

 Overview of Learning Resources

 You will have access to the Eclipse and Pinnacle treatment planning systems and the Aria and Mosaiq record and verify software.